hydrangium/Whatsappchat_analyzer/README.md

 * Pandas
 * Seaborn
 **Deployment:**
   The chat analyzer is deployed using Streamlit Community Cloud.
-You can access it here: [https://hydrangium-whatsappchat-analyzer-app-e3zymu.streamlit.app/](https://hydrangium-whatsappchat-analyzer-app-e3zymu.streamlit.app/){:target="_blank"}.
+You can access it here: [https://hydrangium-whatsappchat-analyzer-app-e3zymu.streamlit.app/](https://hydrangium-whatsappchat-analyzer-app-e3zymu.streamlit.app/) Please copy the link and paste it into a new tab to access the application.
   **Acknowledgements:**
   * Streamlit community for the powerful web application framework
   * Matplotlib, Pandas, and Seaborn for data visualization capabilities